FreeTubeApp/FreeTube-Docs/usage/macos-shortcut.md

 permalink: /usage/macos-shortcut/
 ---

-Even though there isn't any official browser extension which supports Safari, it is possible to automatically open Youtube videos on Freetube, with the help of [shortcuts](https://support.apple.com/en-en/guide/shortcuts-mac/apdf22b0444c/mac).
+Even though there isn't any official browser extension which supports Safari, it is possible to automatically open YouTube videos on FreeTube, with the help of [Shortcuts](https://support.apple.com/en-en/guide/shortcuts-mac/apdf22b0444c/mac).
 This application comes pre-installed on macOS, eliminating the need for additional packages to ensure its functionality.

 **Note:** This shorcut requires administrator*(sudo)* rights in order to run.